Samsung/ONE/tests/nnfw_api/README.md

 ## nnpackages for testing

+> NOTE It is not recommended adding a test this way, since you can make a Circle model with some code using `CircleGen` class.
+See also `GenModelTest`.

 To test *nnfw_api*, we almost always need some nnpackages.
 Those are stored in a web server so there is no nnpackage files in the repo.

 ### How to add nnpackages for test